4.2. (Local) Robustness of MNIST dataset¶

 former property is valid on all the dataset elements.
 The CAISAR standard

-library specifies such a property in terms of the predicate robust
+library specifies such a property in terms of the predicate robust.

 In the following, we will describe how to use CAISAR for verifying a neural network robust on (a fragment of) the MNIST dataset.